UNINETTSigma2/documentation/apps/cdo.md

 TODO: insert table

-To load the default CDO module, run
+To load the default CDO module, run in the terminal

     module load CDO